eukras/job-matcher-jc7845s6lk/README.md

 Usage: main.py [OPTIONS]

-  Match jobs to job seekers in a specified dataset, using a specified matching strategy, and tabulate the results.
+  Match jobs to job seekers in a specified dataset, using a specified matching strategy, and write out the results.

 Options:
   --dataset [challenge|generated]